 John Trumbull was an American painter, diplomat and architect.
 He is noted for his four large history paintings in the Capitol Rotunda, which depict pivotal moments before, during and after the Revolutionary War.
 He drew upon his own experiences and the personal acquaintances that he formed during the war to depict the places and people involved.

-John Trumbull was born in Connecticut in 1756 to a prominent and prosperous family.
+John Trumbull was born in Lebanon, Connecticut, on June 6, 1756, to a prominent and prosperous family.
 His father, Jonathan Trumbull, was later Governor of Connecticut (1769–1784).
 John graduated from Harvard College in 1773.
 During his brief service as an officer and General Washington’s aide-de-camp during the Revolutionary War, he sketched significant people and places of the conflict.
-Resigning his commission in 1777, he continued to paint and then went to England, where he studied under renowned history painter Benjamin West.
+Resigning his commission as colonel in 1777, he continued to paint and then went to England, where he studied under renowned history painter Benjamin West and at the Royal Academy of Arts.
 During travels in London, Paris, and New York City, he painted scenes of the American Revolution and life portraits or sketches of many of the individuals who would appear in them.